 Another way leaders can use their power and influence as a catalyst for team success is by growing and fostering connections with key stakeholders across the organization.
 Instead of slowing down momentum by being the go-between in a cross-functional project, catalyst leaders open up those communication channels by connecting people who will benefit from having a relationship.
 This method isn’t limited to just getting a project completed.
 Growing the network and scope of influence for more junior members of a team with introductions or acknowledgment of their work on a team project during a presentation is a small but impactful way to show appreciation while also doing what you can to develop your team members into leaders themselves.

 A great opportunity for a leader to catalyze energy is to show how a project’s goals align with the organization’s mission or vision.
 While it may seem obvious, a leader who is able to help people make that connection and show how their work is in service of the greater picture and goals of the entire company can unleash powerful engagement in employees.
-Engaged employees produce better business outcomes overall, with higher productivity, lower rates of turnover, and drive innovation and performance across the organization.
+Engaged employees produce better business outcomes overall, with higher productivity, prevent employee turnover, and drive innovation and performance across the organization.

 Modern leadership requires a different approach than in previous generations, with new insights into what works and investment in employees and teams and not just the bottom line.
 The competitive edge in today’s business world comes from investing in employees to be empowered, energized, aligned, and in possession of leadership qualities themselves, all of which are not possible without the direction and vision of a leader who understands this modern approach.